Clearly Better Commercial

 Confirm Snow Removal and Landscaping Services

 As you’re making your calls to your cleaning and HVAC providers, add your landscaping and snow removal company to the list.
-Exterior maintenance is as important as interior maintenance is.
+Exterior maintenance is as important as interior maintenance.
 Your properties’ curb appeal helps you attract and retain tenants.
 Regular exterior maintenance helps you avoid more costly repairs down the road, too.

 On your call, confirm your properties are on the vendor’s list for snow removal.
 Then, ask them when you can expect spring cleanup and regular warm-weather maintenance to start.